-Obligatory Study Start test for new students
+Compulsory Study Start test for new students

-To remain staying registered at your programme, you must attend and complete the compulsory Study start test within deadline.
+To remain staying registered at your programme, you must attend and complete the compulsory Study Start test within deadline.
 The Study Start test is slightly different for Engineering and Social Sciences students.
 Check out the menu to find the information which suits your programme.

 Make a good start course in Mathematics - for free!